Amid cancer recurrence, Holly Rowe gets extension at ESPN

-NEW YORK (AP) -- Between dashing for interviews with coaches and chatting with NBA commissioner Adam Silver, Holly Rowe was back in her element Thursday night.
+NEW YORK — Between dashing for interviews with coaches and chatting with NBA commissioner Adam Silver, Holly Rowe was back in her element Thursday night.
 It was a welcome respite for ESPN's veteran sideline reporter nearly two years after her initial cancer diagnosis.

 ESPN has ensured Rowe a spot on those sidelines for years to come with a contract extension — fortunate timing for Rowe, whose cancer has recently recurred and spread.